Valley of the Fallen: Controversy

-It is claimed that by 1943, the number of prisoners who were working at the site reached close to six hundred.
+It is claimed that by 1943 the number of prisoners who were working at the site reached close to six hundred.
 It is also claimed that up to 20,000 prisoners were used for the overall construction of the monument and that forced labour was used.
 According to the official programme records, 2,643 workers directly participated in the construction, and some of them were highly skilled, as was required by the complexity of the work.
-Only 243 of these were convicts.
+243 of these were convicts.
 During the eighteen-year construction period, the official tally of workers who died as a result of accidents totalled fourteen.

-The socialist Spanish government of 2004-2011 instituted a statewide policy of removal of Francoist symbols from public buildings and spaces, leading to an uneasy relationship with a monument that is the most conspicuous legacy of Franco's rule.
+The socialist Spanish government of 2004–2011 instituted a statewide policy of removal of Francoist symbols from public buildings and spaces, leading to an uneasy relationship with a monument that is the most conspicuous legacy of Franco's rule.
 Political rallies in celebration of Franco are now banned by the Historical Memory Law, voted on by the Congress of Deputies on 16 October 2007.
 This law dictated that "the management organisation of the Valley of the Fallen should aim to honour the memory of all of those who died during the civil war and who suffered repression".
 It has been suggested that the Valley of the Fallen be re-designated as a "monument to Democracy" or as a memorial to all Spaniards killed in conflict "for Democracy".
 Some organisations, among them centrist Catholic groups, question the purpose of these plans, on the basis that the monument is already dedicated to all of the dead, civilian and military of both Nationalist and Republican sides.
+The Democratic Memory Law of October 2022 envisaged the future of the Valley of the Fallen as a civil cemetery.
+As Primo de Rivera had required a Catholic burial, his family arranged for his body be exhumed from the Valley in April 2023 and reburied in Saint Isidore Cemetery in Madrid.